On uniform closeness of local times of Markov chains and i.i.d. sequences: Notations and results

-} As an application of our main theorem, consider a finite state space~$\Sigma$, endowed with the discrete metric.
+Note that the above bound is only useful when~$\eps$ is small enough; however, we believe that, for such~$\eps$, this bound is relatively sharp.
+As an application of Theorem~\ref{Main_Thm}, consider a finite state space~$\Sigma$, endowed with the discrete metric.
 As we have already mentioned, in this case we can choose~$\beta=0$ and~$\phi=|\Sigma|$.
-Additionally, observe that, for any Markov chain~$X$ on $\Sigma$, under Assumption \ref{assump_3}, we can always take~$\kappa=2$ and~$\gamma=1$, so the H\"older continuity of~$p$ is automatically verified here.
-Thus, Theorem~\ref{Main_Thm} leads to
+Additionally, observe that, for any Markov chain~$X$ on $\Sigma$, under Assumption \ref{assump_3}, we can always take~$\kappa=2$ and~$\gamma=1$, so the uniform H\"older continuity of~$p$ is automatically verified here.
+Thus, Theorem~\ref{Main_Thm} leads to \begin{linenomath}